vieirinhaabr/balanced_binary_search_tree/README.md

     <ul>
       <li> Left side and right side of the Tree need to have same height or in maximum one Node of difference in height (height its referenced by root of the Tree)</li>
       <li> If some side is more high, is doing a balance of Tree </li>
-      <li> The balance involve passing Nodes from highest side to the lowest side (right or left) up until they have a maximum of one Node of height of difference or equal (You can see this on example image above)</li>
+      <li> This model of balance involve passing Nodes from highest side to the lowest side (right or left) up until they have a maximum of one Node of height of difference or equal (You can see this on example image above)</li>
     </ul>
 </p>
 <br>